Sivapriya083/ros2_jazzy_lidar_object_detector/README.md

       *Click on the three dots on the upper right corner og your gazebo window.
        Search for Visualize LIdar from the menu and click on it.
-       Refresh the list of topics and choose the "/scan" topic.Ensure that display LIdar Visualization is checked.
+        Refresh the list of topics and choose the "/scan" topic.Ensure that display Lidar Visualization is checked.

 3. Run the closest object detector node:
     In a new terminal after sourcing run: